 The exponential distribution is characterized as follows.

-Definition Let be an absolutely continuous random variable.
+Definition Let be a continuous random variable.
 Let its support be the set of positive real numbers:Let .
-We say that has an exponential distribution with parameter if its probability density function isThe parameter is called rate parameter.
+We say that has an exponential distribution with parameter if and only if its probability density function isThe parameter is called rate parameter.

 A random variable having an exponential distribution is also called an exponential random variable.